sgnes/pyelfwrapper/README.md

 [![Build Status](https://travis-ci.org/sgnes/elf_dwarf_wrapper.svg?branch=master)](https://travis-ci.org/sgnes/elf_dwarf_wrapper)
 [![Coverage Status](https://coveralls.io/repos/github/sgnes/elf_dwarf_wrapper/badge.svg?branch=master)](https://coveralls.io/github/sgnes/elf_dwarf_wrapper?branch=master)

-This tool use the [pyelftools](https://github.com/eliben/pyelftools) to parse the elf file, and provide a interface for user to get the global variable address informations.
+This tool use the [pyelftools](https://github.com/eliben/pyelftools) to parse the elf file, and provide an interface for user to get the global variable address information.

+This was intended to update the address information in the A2L file for CCP/XCP calibration, which use widely used in automotive industry.

 ### Installation